Scott Galloway (professor): Positions

-Since 2017, Galloway has repeatedly called for U.S. government antitrust intervention against the four consumer technology companies Apple, Meta Platforms, Amazon, and Alphabet, in order to break them up.
+Since 2017, Galloway has repeatedly called for U.S. government antitrust intervention against the four consumer technology companies—Apple, Meta Platforms, Amazon, and Alphabet—in order to break them up.
 He advocated against Facebook's Libra cryptocurrency plans in July 2019 due to the company's "gross negligence of user privacy".

 His argument for structural remedies against large technology platforms has been the subject of independent coverage and debate beyond his own columns, including a lengthy 2018 feature in Esquire and critical analysis by policy commentators.

-In 2019, Galloway endorsed Michael Bloomberg's presidential 2020 candidacy as he "fulfills the Democrats' need for a strong centrist candidate".
+In 2019, Galloway endorsed Michael Bloomberg's 2020 presidential candidacy, saying that he "fulfills the Democrats' need for a strong centrist candidate".

-In December 2019, he called for the removal of Twitter CEO Jack Dorsey while declaring to own more than 330,000 shares of Twitter stock.
-Relating to the 2015–16 Apple–FBI dispute, he sided with the U.S. government and said that "security agencies should have access to [personal] data wherever it is if a judge deems that data is key to people's safety or national security."
+In December 2019, he called for the removal of Twitter CEO Jack Dorsey while also disclosing that he owned more than 330,000 shares of Twitter stock.

+In February 2026, he called for consumers to unsubscribe from large tech platforms as a form of economic protest of Trump and his policies.

 Personal life

 Galloway met his second wife, Beata Galloway, a real estate developer born in Poland, at the Raleigh Hotel pool in Miami.
+She is 17 years his junior.
 They have two sons together.
 Galloway and his family have resided in London since 2022.